nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Tagging a student : `tag`

+Tags the specified student from the address book.

+Format: `tag id/ID t/TAGS`

+* Tags the student with id `ID`.
+* The `ID` refers to the alphanumeric string on the left of Name
+* The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* `TAGS` can be alphabetic without spaces and multiple tags can be specified

+Examples:
+* `tag id/A0257418E t/Sincere, Good`

 ### Clearing all entries : `clear`